What is driving Pakistan's alarming diabetes surge? | DW | 03.01.2022

 Diabetes health care and medicine, including insulin, used to be more affordable, Shoro said.
 However, in the last four years, costs have skyrocketed, steering away patients.

-Karachi-based doctor Fatema Jawad says diabetes medicine and insulin costs between 2,000 rupees (€10, $11) and 7,000 rupees in Pakistan.
-But in a country where the majority live on less than $3 a day, "It's not possible to get proper treatment," she told DW.
+Karachi-based doctor Fatema Jawad says diabetes medicine and insulin cost between 2,000 rupees (€10, $11) and 7,000 rupees in Pakistan.
+But in a country where the majority live on less than $3 a day, "it's not possible to get proper treatment," she told DW.

 "Only a few hospitals in Sindh province provide free medicine," she added.